apache/flink-ml/docs/content/_index.md

 {{< columns >}}
 ## Try Flink ML

-If you’re interested in playing around with Flink ML, check out our [example codes]({{< ref "docs/try-flink-ml/quick-start" >}}).
-It provides a step by step introduction to the APIs and guides you through real applications.
+If you’re interested in playing around with Flink ML, check out our [quick start]({{< ref "docs/try-flink-ml/quick-start" >}}).
+It provides a simple example to submit and execute a Flink ML job on a Flink cluster.

 <--->